KNOWLEDGE BASE CE Marking - Licensing

 Some general requirements include:

--no CE marketing is allowed to be used on products that doesn’t conform to the appropriate EU directives
+No Unauthorized Use: No CE marketing is allowed to be used on products that don’t conform to the appropriate EU directives

--there must be no confusion or misrepresentation of what the CE marking means
+Clarity and Accuracy: There must be no confusion or misrepresentation of what the CE marking means.

--no other markings or labeling can cover up the CE marking
+No Obstruction: No other markings or labeling can cover up the CE marking.

 CE marking image requirements